 Death of tissue typically caused by injury, disease, or insufficient blood supply.

 A diagnostic scan taken after a radioactive tracer is injected into a vein.

-Typically a deposit of fat and cholesterol on the inner wall of a blood vessel; increasing gradually over time, and causing blockage of blood flow, and or a source of emboli.
-Plaque build-up is the basic cause of atherosclerosis.
+Typically, a deposit of fat and cholesterol on the inner wall of a blood vessel that increases gradually over time, causing blockage of blood flow and/or emboli.
+Plaque build-up is that basic cause of atherosclerosis.